gsdlab/ClaferToolsUICommonPlatform/README.md

 * Getting Binaries

-Binary distributions of the release 0.3.9 of Clafer Tools for Windows, Mac, and Linux, can be downloaded from [Clafer Tools - Binary Distributions](http://http://gsd.uwaterloo.ca/clafer-tools-binary-distributions).
+Binary distributions of the release 0.3.10 of Clafer Tools for Windows, Mac, and Linux, can be downloaded from [Clafer Tools - Binary Distributions](http://http://gsd.uwaterloo.ca/clafer-tools-binary-distributions).
 There you can get binaries for `Clafer Compiler`, `ClaferIG` and the `ClaferChocoIG` backend.

 The fastest way is to unzip a binary distribution into the folder `<bin>`.

 * Install [ClaferIG](https://github.com/gsdlab/claferIG) following the installation instructions into `<bin>`.

 * Install [ClaferChocoIG](https://github.com/gsdlab/ClaferChocoIG) following the installation instructions into `<bin>`.

-* Install [ClaferSMT](https://github.com/gsdlab/ClaferSMT) following the installation instructions into `<bin>`.

-ClaferIDE calls the `claferSMT.sh` script, which has to be modified to point to `<bin>`.

 Upgrading to the latest platform
 --------------------------------